 As tragic as the Lelands’ story is, it’s difficult to see how it could have turned out any differently.
 Even if Henry Ford had taken a gentler hand, it’s unlikely that Henry Leland’s standards of quality could have survived Ford’s characteristic penury.

 Even if the Lelands had remained at Cadillac, their fate would probably have been similarly demoralizing.
 By the mid-twenties, GM president Alfred P. Sloan had elevated the kind of “Good Enough” engineering that Henry Leland so deplored to the status of gospel.
-The auto industry was no longer dominated by engineers, but by bankers, finance men, and eventually that great scourge of the modern age, the MBA.
+The auto industry was no longer dominated by engineers, but by bankers, finance men, and eventually MBAs.
 Innovators like Henry Leland and even Henry Ford were troublesome anachronisms, products of an era whose time had passed.

 In the end, what undid Henry and Wilfred Leland was not their financiers, the government, or even Henry Ford, but a clash of values.
 Henry Leland was raised with an abiding belief that rectitude would ultimately be rewarded — that if you did things the right way, whether morally, ethically, or technologically, things would turn out all right.
-Whether that was true in the 19th century is debatable, but it was certainly not true in the 20th, an epoch that more often than not rewarded opportunism and mediocrity over virtue and talent.
+Whether that was true in the 19th century is debatable, but it was certainly not true in the 20th (or the 21st), an epoch that more often than not rewards opportunism and mediocrity over virtue and talent.

 The Lelands had no true successors, least of all in the auto industry, and we are all the poorer for it.